-Metis’ patent-pending IIPS software architecture has multiple applications, including pilot training and enabling autonomous transportation systems.
+Metis’ patented IIPS software architecture has multiple applications, including pilot training and enabling autonomous transportation systems.

 Under the NASA SBIR program, Metis received Phase 1, Phase 2 and Phase 3 funding to develop the Intelligent Information Processing System (IIPS) which applies intelligent rules to exploit multiple data sources and provide best course of action recommendations.
 The software architecture is designed to analyze combined data for safety and situational relevance and apply priorities with an immediacy that can be quickly and intuitively processed by a flight crew.
 In the near term, IIPS will be used in flight simulators and pilot training.
 With further development, it also has a role in aerospace safety applications, and in support of autonomous vehicle operation.